LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants include
+Examples of unacceptable behavior by participants include:

+*